fshost/node-dir/README.md

     });

-####paths(dir, [combine], callback )
+#### paths(dir, [combine], callback )
-asynchronously iterate the subdirectories of a directory and its subdirectories and pass an array of both file and directory paths to a callback
+Asynchronously iterate the subdirectories of a directory and its subdirectories and pass an array of both file and directory paths to a callback.

-separated into two distinct arrays (paths.files and paths.dirs)
+Separated into two distinct arrays (paths.files and paths.dirs)

     dir.paths(__dirname, function(err, paths) {
         if (err) throw err;